CEGIR is currently RECRUITING for the following clinical trial:

 Outcome Measures for Eosinophilic Gastrointestinal Diseases across Ages

-A Prospective, Multicenter Study to Compare and Validate Endoscopic, Histologic, Molecular, and Patient-Reported Outcomes in Pediatric and Adult Patients with Eosinophilic Esophagitis (EoE), Gastritis (EG), Gastroenteritis (EGE) and Colitis (EC)
+A Prospective, Multicenter Study to Compare and Validate Endoscopic, Histologic, Molecular, and Patient-Reported Outcomes in Pediatric and Adult Patients with Eosinophilic Esophagitis (EoE), Gastritis (EoG), Enteritis (EoN) and Colitis (EoC)

-This research study is funded by the National Institute of Allergy and Infectious Disease (NIAID), National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), Office of Rare Diseases Research (ORDR), National Center for Advancing Translational Sciences (NCATS).
+This research study is funded by the National Institute of Allergy and Infectious Disease (NIAID), National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), Division of Rare Diseases Research Innovation (DRDI), National Center for Advancing Translational Sciences (NCATS).

 What is the goal of OMEGA?

 CEGIR is conducting this study because they want to learn more about Eosinophilic Gastrointestinal Diseases (EGIDs).
 As part of that goal, one area of study will compare how well a patient feels – their symptoms – with what the tissue samples look like under a microscope.
 The study aims to answer a series of questions, including the following:

 - What if the tissue looks good, but you are still experiencing symptoms?

 - What if the symptoms have subsided, but the eosinophil counts haven’t changed?

 This study is designed to give researchers and clinicians a better idea of the correlation of symptoms to the tissue, help them find clues about the disease in the tissue samples, and assess how this information could be used in the future to help guide diagnosis and treatment plans.